clojure-grimoire/grimoire/resources/1.4.0/clojure.string/trim-newline/docstring.md

-Removes all trailing newline \n or return \r characters fromstring.
+Removes all trailing newline \n or return \r characters from string.
 Similar to Perl's chomp.